gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 Use DemoMode if you dont have any physical sensors wired up, the sketch will stream fake temperature, air pressure and light level data to Azure.
 Use SensorMode if you have a BMP085 or BMP180 Temperature and Air Pressure sensor and Light Dependent Resister wired up as per the wiring schema below.

+##NodeMCU ESP8266 EEPROM Configuration

+Before uploading the Azure.ino sketch you first need to configure the SetEEPROMConfiguration.ino sketch with one or more Wifi SSIDs/Passwords, the Azure IoT Hub or Event Hub Host Name, the device Id (or policy id for Event Hubs), and the key.
+Upload this sketch to burn these settings to the device EEPROM.
+After this you deploy the AzureClient sketch which will read this configuration information from the EEPROM.

+1. SetEEPROMConfiguration.ino sets the following
+  * Wi-Fi SSID and password pairs, put in priority order.
+  * Device id, Azure IoT Hub Host name, Key, and geo location.
+  * Deploy this app to the NodeMCU to write configuration settings to EPROM

 ##Azure IoT Hub Setup